Scabies In Kids: Causes, Symptoms, Diagnosis And Treatment

 Image: Shutterstock

 Yes, scabies, a parasitic infection, is a highly contagious disease that spreads through skin-to-skin contact.
-Thus, children who come into contact with a child who has the infestation at schools or child care centers are at a high risk of getting the infestation (2).
+Thus, children who come into contact with a child who has an infestation at school or childcare center are at a high risk of getting scabies (2).

-A child could also get scabies by sharing clothes, utensils, bed linens, or even toys with another child who has the infestation.
+A child could also get scabies by sharing clothes, utensils, bed linens, or toys with another child who has an infestation.
 The mites could survive on non-living items for two to three days.
 Thus, even one person with scabies can cause a scabies outbreak in an area (3).

 What Are The Causes And Risk Factors For Scabies?